-The recoverable amount of the CGU is determined from fair value less costs to sell ("fair value").
+The recoverable amount of the CGU is the higher of its value in use and fair value less costs to sell ("fair value").
 Fair value is determined as the present value of the estimated future cash flows expected to arise from the continued use of the asset, including any expansion prospects, and its eventual disposal.
 These cash flows are discounted by an appropriate discount rate to arrive at net present value of the asset.
 In assessing fair value, the estimated future cash flows are derived from the most recent financial budget and long-range forecasts including an assumed growth rate.
 For the 2011 annual goodwill impairment analysis, the Company used an average post-tax discount rate of approximately 6.25% across the CGUs and an average growth rate of 2% before considering expansion projects.
 The Company has not recognized any impairment losses.